There are no upcoming classes scheduled for this course.

 All students will take a Student Examination and will be expected to pass a live fire training and a nationally standardized shooting qualification in order to successfully pass this course.
 Students who successfully pass this course will receive a course completion certificate bearing the signature of the NRA Secretary and your NRA Certified Instructor.

-Intermediate, In Home Defense Training, NRA Courses, Women's Only Courses
+Basic, Intermediate, In Home Defense Training, NRA Courses, Women's Only Courses

 Prerequisite: This course is for law-abiding adult citizens, as defined by applicable federal, state or local law, and experienced shooters (shooters able to show mastery of the basic skills of safe gun handling, shooting a group, zeroing the firearm, and cleaning the firearm).
 Prospective participants can demonstrate that they have the requisite knowledge, skills, and attitudes by producing an NRA Basic Pistol Course Certificate, NRA FIRST Steps Course Certificate, NRA pistol competitive shooting qualification card, military DD 214 with pistol qualification, or passing the Pre-Course Assessment.